NYC DOT has launched an interactive map for a selection of agency projects.

 DOT is conducting a comprehensive transportation study and feasibility to provide specific and implementable recommendations for improving traffic and pedestrian safety and mobility in the Hudson Square/West Village area including early action items.
 The focus of the Study should be major roadways leading to the Holland Tunnel (i.e., Varick Street, Canal Street, Hudson Street, West Street, Watts Street, Sixth Avenue, etc.) experiencing constant traffic gridlock and creating adverse conditions for all street users (i.e., pedestrians, cyclists, transit riders and motorists), local residents, businesses, and emergency response vehicles.

-Hudson Square / West Village Transportation Study - presented to Manhattan CB2 Transportation Committee in April 2017 (pdf)
+Hudson Square / West Village Transportation Study - presented to Manhattan Community Board 2 Transportation Committee in April 2017 (pdf)

 Jamaica Bay Greenway